Sport in Finland: Bandy

 Bandy is played throughout Finland.
 It was the first team sport with a national Finnish championship.
 The Bandyliiga is still popular.
 In 2004, Finland won the Bandy World Championship.
 The game consists of two teams whose goal is to put a single ball in opposing team's goal to score.
 The game is played on ice, with both teams on skates.
 In terms of licensed athletes, it is the second biggest winter sport in the world.
 Finland's Bandy Association (Finnish: Suomen Jääpalloliitto, Swedish: FinlandsBandyförbund) is the governing body for the sport of bandy in Finland.
+Finland has hosted the Men's Bandy World Championships in 1957, 1967, 1975, 1983, 1991, 2001 and 25 years later in 2026.

 Pesäpallo

 Developed by Lauri "Tahko" Pihkala in the 1920s and often considered as a national sport of Finland, pesäpallo has a steady popularity around the country, especially in the Ostrobothnia region.
 The main national league, Superpesis, has an attendance average of about 1,600 in men's and 500 in the women's league.